 - Create work that cogently delivers a conceptual message to an audience.

 - Convey the conceptual, historical, and technical basis for your work.

 As you continue through the program, you will find that the four components of theoretical skills, style recognition, basic keyboard proficiency, and performance proficiency are interrelated, working together to provide the experiences necessary for the development of effective musicians.
-Additional components are found in the specialized areas of church music, music education, and performance.

 Facilities - The Hayes Fine Arts Center and Turner Chapel at NGU provide you with plenty of space to create and learn music skills.
 The Hayes Fine Arts Center has faculty studios, the Hamlin Recital Hall, Instrumental Rehearsal Hall, Choral Room, and Music Technology Lab.
 The Instrumental Rehearsal Hall and Choral Room also serve as classrooms and practice facilities.
 Turner Chapel has 16 practice rooms, additional classrooms, a large performance hall, and a small ensemble rehearsal room.
 All of these are available even after hours for you to use.